-The parent must write a letter to the school informing the reasons and length of LOA.
+The parent must write a letter to the school informing the reasons and length of the leave of absence.
 The College would then decide what would be needed for re-enrollment (i.e. full application, updated records) AND if a spot would be held for the child's return.
-If there is a waiting list for the class to which the student would be returning, then the College may request the family to pay all or part of the tuition during that missed time to hold the spot.
+If there is a waiting list for the class to which the student would be returning, then the College may request that the family pay all or part of the tuition during that missed time to hold the spot.